 How much water should you drink each day?
 The National Academy of Sciences recommends 11 glasses of water for women and 15 for men every day (one glass being 8oz of water).
 Note that for most people 80% of their required water intake comes from beverages, 20% from food.
 While consuming water alone is undoubtedly one of the most important water with lemon benefits, many people find that the taste of half a lemon can make it easier to consume the suggested amount of good old H20.

 In the vitamin hall of fame, Vitamin C holds top status and lemon water is full of it.
 Vitamin C plays a powerful role in boosting your entire immune system which strengthens the body’s internal healing abilities as well as its defense system against outside infections.

 Lemons are a superfood and water is the body’s greatest detoxifier.
-Together, they support your kidneys, gut and liver in eliminating toxins from the body, making lemon water an excellent cleansing drink.
+Together, they may support your kidneys, gut and liver in eliminating toxins from the body, making lemon water an excellent cleansing drink.
 For this reason, nutrition experts actually recommend drinking two glasses of lemon-infused water as a morning detox routine.

 Lemon water helps your body more effectively absorb and use iron.
 Iron allows for a more optimal flow of oxygen throughout your cells which keep you energized.
 A lack of iron stops your body from producing sufficient amounts of red blood cells which leads to unusual tiredness, low productivity and other poor health factors.
 The absorption of iron that may be increased with consuming lemon water can even combat anemia.